 - 1. There can be no fires. - 2.
-Combine may not be raised more than 10inches off ground from side impact. - ner at all times on the track. - 4.
+Combine may not be raised more than 10inches off ground from side impact. - 3.
+Combine must operate in responsible safe manner at all times on the track. - 4.
 A protective helmet must be worn by the operator at all times on the track. - 5.
 All drivers must remain in the cab at all times during the derby heat.
-No hanging outside of the cab. - 4.
-All window and glass must be removed from cab.
-6. During heat, combine has 3 minutes to make contact.
+No hanging outside of the cab. - 6.
+During heat, combine has 3 minutes to make contact.
 You will be given 2 warnings.
 After time limit combine is disqualified. - 7.
 No head hunting, no attempts to injure operators, or turn combines over. - 8.
 If header becomes unattached or deemed unsafe by officials combine is disqualified for that heat. - 9.
-Judges have final say on all rules and regulations. - NO COMBINES may be worked on until after the last heat has ended - All combines have 1 hour from end of the last heat to get ready for the final heat.
+Judges have final say on all rules and regulations. - \\\NO COMBINES may be worked on until after the last heat has ended\\\ - \\\ All combines have 1 hour from end of the last heat to get ready for the final heat. \\\